 This article provided five simple ways to automatically share WordPress blog posts on Facebook.
 They are:

-If you enjoyed reading this article about WordPress posting to Facebook, you should read these as well:
+If you enjoyed reading this article on WordPress posting to Facebook, you should check out this one about fixing the destination folder already exists.

 Free cheat sheets available